hawkinsw/quic-wg-wiki/QUIC-Versions.md

-Register the use of a QUIC version here so that we don't have any embarrassing collisions.
+Register the use of a QUIC version here to avoid collisions.

 Note: These values are all defined in big endian.
-Google QUIC uses little endian numbers, which can be confusing.

 # Standard Space

 The (WIP) QUIC specification reserves 0x00000001 to 0x0000ffff for standardized versions of the protocol.
-Don't use these.
+Don't use these for experimental versions.
 There is plenty of space available on a first-come, first-served basis.

 # FCFS Space